Agnes Husband

-Agnes Husband (20 May 1852 – 30 April 1929) was one of Dundee's first female councillors and was a suffragette.
+Agnes Husband (20 November 1851 – 30 April 1929) was one of Dundee's first female councillors and was a suffragette.
 She was awarded Freedom of the City at the age of 74 and has a plaque to her memory in the Dundee City Chambers and a portrait by Alec Grieve is in the McManus Galleries and Museum.

 Early life

-Agnes Husband was born in Tayport, the daughter of a shipmaster John Husband and Agnes Lamond or Lomand.
-Agnes and her sister later worked as dressmakers in the Murraygate, Dundee.
+Agnes Husband was born in the Parish of Ferry Port on Craig or Tayport, the eldest daughter of a shipmaster John Husband and Agnes Lamond or Lomand.
+Agnes was born on 20 November 1851 and baptised on 20 May 1852.
+Husband and her sister later worked as dressmakers in the Murraygate, Dundee.